Outrank Alternatives That Actually Fit a Creator’s Workflow (2026)

 3. Surfer SEO

 Surfer is the on-page optimization tool of the bunch.
 Paste a draft, pick a target keyword, and Surfer scores your content against the top-ranking pages and tells you exactly what to add, remove, or adjust.
-The Content Editor is excellent for tightening drafts that already exist.
+The Content Editor is excellent for tightening drafts that already exist, and in 2026 Surfer has leaned hard into AI-search visibility tracking alongside its classic SEO scoring.

 Best for: people who already have a writing workflow they like and just want a heavyweight optimization layer.
 Pairs naturally with a separate AI writer or with hand-written content.

 Skip if: you want one tool for the full draft-to-publish workflow.
-Surfer starts around $99/month, doesn’t generate full articles end-to-end, and works best as an editor on top of another tool.
+Surfer’s entry Discovery plan now starts around $49/month (the old $99 plan is mid-tier), it doesn’t generate full articles end-to-end, and it works best as an editor on top of another writer.

 4. Frase